bob123456678/TrainControl/src/examples/Readme.md

 The actual value is randomly chosen in this range, and this replaces the need for manual definitions in callbacks.

 TrainControl will enable/disable each locomotive's preferred functions, if any, (as set in the UI) before departure and upon arrival, respectively.
 These cannot be specified in the JSON.
-However, you can set `turnOffFunctionsOnArrival` to `false` to skip turning off the function on arrival.
+However, you can set `turnOffFunctionsOnArrival` to `false` to skip turning off the functions on arrival.

 Each locomotive's preferred speed will be used (as set in the UI), unless it is 0, in which case the program will revert to `defaultLocSpeed`.
 The optional `locArrivalFunc` and `locDepartureFunc` function numbers will be toggled when the locomotive is about to reach its destination and about to depart, respectively.